zenw01f/zenw01f.github.io/_posts/2023-12-12-The-truth-about-options.md

 Not all equities are alike and some will ebb and flow with how much popularity there is on those calls.
 When looking for equities there are several components
 *What is the volume on the options?
 (Note: This is NOT the same as the volume on the equity itself) *What is the
+*When the market is on a bull run not covering your upside can be a loss in profts *Don't panic when selling options.
+Think as if you would have sold the stock at that price point instead

+##